 Take this along when you travel and let it drown out the unfamiliar noises that would otherwise keep you awake all night.
-The Rohm Portable White Noise Sound Machine for Travel offers 3 sound options: Gentle surf, bright white noise, or deep white noise, with adjustable volume control at your fingertips.
-At a lightweight 3.8 ounces and 3.5-inches in diameter, this white-noise machine will slide into the pocket of any standard size luggage or backpack and a handy lanyard holds it in place once you arrive at your destination.
-It comes with a one-year warranty, and is rechargeable with a USB cable included.
+The Rohm Portable White Noise Sound Machine for Travel offers three sound options: Gentle surf, bright white noise, or deep white noise, with adjustable volume control at your fingertips.
+At a lightweight 3.8 ounces and 3.5 inches in diameter, this white noise machine will slide into the pocket of any standard size luggage or backpack, and a handy lanyard holds it in place once you arrive at your destination.
+It comes with a one-year warranty and is rechargeable with a USB cable included.

 Sleep machines for babies

-You don’t have to be a parent to know that babies need tons of sleep, but it can be a struggle to come by.
-Of course, parents know better than anyone, and countless sleepless nights are evidence of that.
-But, parents, you can do your best to create a calming environment for your little one and lessen the chances of experiencing yet another sleepless night listening to the ambient noises of a screaming toddler.
-While all of the above machines work just fine for children, sound machines that were made specifically for kids pack unique features like built-in night lights, sounds that mimic the womb, and even projectors that can imitate the look of a mobile above the crib.
+You don’t have to be a parent to know that babies need tons of sleep — but it can be a struggle to come by.
+Of course, parents know that better than anyone, and countless sleepless nights are evidence of that.
+Create a calming environment for your little one and lessen the chances of experiencing yet another sleepless night.
+While all of the above machines work just fine for children, sound machines that were made specifically for kids pack unique features like built-in night-lights, sounds that mimic the womb, and even projectors that can imitate the look of a mobile above the crib.

 Hatch Baby Rest Sound Machine

 This may be the most expensive of our three choices for child-oriented sound machines, but it’s a sound machine that your little one can grow up with.
-Not only does it come with a smartphone app so you can lower or raise the volume, or turn on or off the sound machine without even entering your child’s room and waking them up, but it also features an attractive built-in night light.
-That means, as your child enters the age of being afraid of monsters under the bed, you won’t have to find another product to help ward off being scared of the dark.
-Set a timer to wake your child peacefully, turn on a sound that mimics the heartbeat in the womb, and set hours for the sound machine to turn on and off with your family’s schedule.
+Not only does it come with a smartphone app so you can lower/raise the volume and turn the machine on/off without entering the room, but it also features an attractive built-in night-light.
+That means that as your child enters the age of being afraid of monsters under the bed, you won’t have to find another product to help ward off being scared of the dark.
+Set a timer to wake your child peacefully, turn on a sound that mimics the heartbeat in the womb, and set when you want the sound machine to turn on and off with your family’s schedule.

 MyBaby Soundspa On-The-Go